ashvnv/Hack-X-Tronics-2021/README.md

 *Solution:* Students can take the help of recorded videos to revise or review the course material.
 The lectures are captured via camera installed in classrooms which are uploaded on a common server.**

 - E-Notice Board & Messaging Bot | [Click here!](https://mplathaneha.wixsite.com/website-2/e-notice-board)
+> **To notify students about general information, events or deadlines the faculty has to send the message in several groups manuallly for it to reach everyone.
+*Solution:* A generalized E-notice board with automated notifications can help solve this problem.
+On the website, the faculty will have access to upload the notice at one place for all.
+It saves time and takes less effort for the job to be done.
+A Bot which can help Teachers forward important messages to different class groups easily.
+Messages which are to be forwarded to different class groups are sent to the bot.
+The bot then forward these messages to the respective groups as instructed by the teacher.
+All the messages are logged into Google Sheets which is accessed by the E-Notice Board.**

 - Lab Occupancy and Equipment Repository | [Click here!](https://mplathaneha.wixsite.com/website-2/lab-occupancy-inventory)
 > **To know which labs or specialized tools are available for use, one has to walk all the way across the campus which can be very inconvenient.